 However, only few apps like Safari, iPhoto, iTunes and Mail support this feature.
 Luckily, those who prefer Google Chrome or Firefox browsers over Safari, can also enjoy the full-screen advantage using a free utility called Maximizer developed by @chpwn.
 Here is how you can use it for enabling full-screen support from all apps including Google Chrome and more!

-Once you have downloaded and installed OS X Lion carry out the following steps:
+Once you have downloaded and install OS X Lion carry out the following steps:

 Download SIMBL – SIMBL stands for “SIMple Bundle Loader” and basically allows app and OS modifications to be made in the form of plugins, which is exactly what Maximizer is